ansys/pyaedt-toolkits-common/doc/source/getting_started/architecture.rst

 `properties <https://github.com/ansys-internal/pyaedt-toolkits-common/blob/main/src/ansys/aedt/toolkits/common/backend/common_properties.json>`_ in the class properties.

-To understand how the backend and UI interact, see the `actions_generic.py <https://github.com/ansys-internal/pyaedt-toolkits-common/blob/main/src/ansys/aedt/toolkits/common/ui/actions_generic.py>`_ file in the repostiory.
+To understand how the backend and UI interact, see the `actions_generic.py <https://github.com/ansys-internal/pyaedt-toolkits-common/blob/main/src/ansys/aedt/toolkits/common/ui/actions_generic.py>`_ file in the repository.
 For example, when an event is triggered by the frontend, the `get_properties() <https://github.com/ansys-internal/pyaedt-toolkits-common/blob/main/src/ansys/aedt/toolkits/common/ui/actions_generic.py#L143>`_ method builds the GET HTTP request to send to the backend to retrieve properties from the backend.
 The event of setting up a property calls the `set_properties() <https://github.com/ansys-internal/pyaedt-toolkits-common/blob/main/src/ansys/aedt/toolkits/common/ui/actions_generic.py#L165>`_